 Elective units may also be taken from non-science disciplines to broaden your knowledge or to complete a major or minor(s) from another course as long as you have the prerequisites and there are no restrictions on enrolment in the units.

 Free electives can be identified using the browse unitsbrowse units (http://www.monash.edu.au/pubs/handbooks/units/search) tool and indexes of unitsindexes of units (http://www.monash.edu.au/pubs/handbooks/units/) in the current edition of the Handbook.
 MajorsMajors (http://www.monash.edu.au/pubs/handbooks/aos/index-bydomain_type-major.html) and minorsminors (http://www.monash.edu.au/pubs/handbooks/aos/index-bydomain_type-minor.html) can also be identified using the Handbook indexes.
 The level of the unit is indicated by the first number in the unit code; undergraduate units are those that commence with the numbers 1-3.
 You may need permission from the owning faculty to enrol in some units taught by other faculties.

-Students successfully completing the Bachelor of Science may proceed to a one year honours program leading to S3701 Bachelor of Science (Honours).
+Students successfully completing the Bachelor of Science may proceed to a one-year honours program leading to S3701 Bachelor of Science (Honours).
 To be eligible to apply for entry into the Bachelor of Science (Honours), students must obtain a distinction grade average (70 percent) or above in 24 points of studies in relevant units at level 3, which will normally include at least 18 points of units in the discipline in which you wish to undertake honours.
-In addition, some majors require at least four level 3 units in the major and/or particular level 3 elective units to be taken for admission to honours.
+In addition, some areas of study require at least four level 3 units in the major and/or particular elective units to be completed for admission to honours.